Our Research

 Functional non-coding regions such as enhancers and insulators play an essential role in the regulation of cell type-specific gene expression programs, and mutations at non-coding elements can drive observable phenotypic changes comparable to those driven by mutations at coding sequences (see Seruggia et al. 2015; Seruggia et al. 2020).
-However, due to lack of appropriate technology, just a limited number of disease-related regulatory sequences have been described, leaving many potential targets of therapy to be discovered.
-For this reasons, our goal is to investigate the contribution of non-coding sequences and 3D genome structure in cancer.
-We focus on leukemia predisposition and on development of drug resistance.
-What is the role of enhancers in the acquisition of drug resistance?
-How chromatin topology affects gene expression in leukemia?
-What is the effect of sequence variation at enhancers whose mutation is associated with leukemia?
-We use epi/genome editing (CRISPR, CRISPRi, CRISPRa), chromatin profiling (ChIP-seq, Cut and Run, ATAC-seq) and computational biology to answer these questions.
-See our preprint on dense base editing at enhancers.
+However, due to lack of appropriate technology, the grammar of enhancers, and the mechanism of disease-associated variants remain unsolved.
+In our lab, we focus on germline variants predisposing to pediatric leukemia, that often occur at putative enhancers.
+What is the mechanism of sequence variants at enhancers and how are these associated with leukemia?
+We use epi/genome editing (CRISPR, CRISPRi, CRISPRa, base and prime editing), chromatin profiling (ChIP-seq, Cut and Run, ATAC-seq) and computational biology to answer these questions.
+See Becerra, Wittibschlager, Zain et al. 2026 on dense base editing at enhancers.

 MOUSE MODELS